 As soon as is practical, request your official transcripts for transfer credit and official scores for Advanced Placement (AP) credit, International Baccalaureate (IB), and have them sent via mail to the Office of Undergraduate Admissions as soon as possible.
 For more information, please visit www.rit.edu/emcs/admissions.

 Academic advisors will build your schedule and enroll you in fall semester classes.
-You will be able to access your tentative schedule in mid-July using the Student Information System (SIS) online at www.rit.edu/infocenter/.
+You will be able to access your tentative schedule starting on July 23, 2018 using the Student Information System (SIS) online at www.rit.edu/infocenter/.
 You must use your RIT computer account and password to access SIS.
 Our academic advisors will be available to make any necessary adjustments to your schedule during Orientation.

 Math Placement Exam (MPE)

-To ensure proper course placement, you are required to take the Math Placement Exam (MPE).
-The MPE is available from May 15-June 30.
+To ensure proper course placement, you are required to take the ALEKS Math Placement Exam (MPE).
+It is imperative that you take the exam as soon as you are notified.
+The exam will be open from May 15 through June 30, 2018.
 To access the exam or for more information, please visit www.rit.edu/science/mpe/.

 Orientation - Academic Day

-First year students will move into the residence halls on Tuesday, August 22 and New Student Orientation will run through August 26, 2017.
+Freshmen, not participating in a pre-orientation program, will move into the residence halls on Tuesday, August 21, 2018 and New Student Orientation will run through August 26, 2018.

-This summer you will have the opportunity to prepare yourself for your introductory programming class via an optional, free, on-line class called Code Zero.
+All students were notified about the Code.Zero experience in early July.
+Code.Zero gives you the opportunity to prepare yourself for your introductory programming class via an optional, free, on-line class.
 This course is intended for students with no prior programming experience.
-More information will be forthcoming.
+A copy of the email notification about Code.Zero is located here.
 We encourage you to take advantage of this opportunity.

 Summer before RIT Checklist